Updated 9/22/2023

 1. Q: How tall are Miniature Donkeys?

 A: Miniature Donkeys are no more than 36" tall, at the withers.
-Micro Miniatures are UNDER 30" tall.
 Our donkeys are an average of about 31/32" tall.

 2. Q: How long can Miniature Donkeys live for?